PROFILE

 into Chadian territory, where they were engaged

-occasionally crossed into Chad, resulting in
+have occasionally crossed into Chad, resulting

-small-scale skirmishes.
+in small-scale skirmishes.
 In response to such

 ongoing threats Chad has joined in the Pan Sahel

-Initiative (PSI), a USG military-to-military
+Initiative (PSI), a U.S. Government

-assistance program which helps participant
+military-to-military assistance program which

-countries counter terrorist operations, border
+helps participant countries counter terrorist

-incursions, and trafficking of people, illicit
+operations, border incursions, and trafficking

-materials, and other goods.
-Initial PSI training
+of people, illicit materials, and other goods.

-was completed in Chad in July 2004.
+Initial PSI training was completed in Chad in

 ECONOMY

-In 2003, Chad's real GDP was estimated at
+In 2007, Chad's GDP was estimated at

-gum arabic are Chad’s major exports.
+cattle, and gum arabic are Chad's major exports.

 The effects on foreign investment of years of